-- INSIDE Secure B.V. holds a 100% equity stake.
-Its main business activities are research and development and software marketing.
-As of July 31, 2014, this subsidiary had 10 employees on staff. - INSIDE Secure Oy (Helsinki, Finland) is a subsidiary in which INSIDE Secure B.V. holds a 100% equity stake.
-Its main business activities are research and development and software marketing.
-As of July 31, 2014, this subsidiary had 28 employees on staff. - INSIDE Secure K.K (Tokyo, Japan) is a subsidiary in which the Company holds a 100% equity stake.
+- equity stake.
 The Company created it following its acquisition of the ESS business.
 Its main business activities are sales development and technical support.
-As of July 31, 2014, this subsidiary had 4 employees on staff. - INSIDE Secure France SAS (Aix-en-Provence, France) is a subsidiary in which the Company holds a 100% equity stake.
+The subsidiary has 5 employees on staff. - INSIDE Secure France SAS (Aix-en-Provence, France) is a subsidiary in which the Company holds a 100% equity stake.
 The Company created this subsidiary in December 2012.
 It carries out no commercial activity and does not have any employees on staff. - Metaforic Ltd (Glasgow, United Kingdom) is a subsidiary in which Vault-IC UK Ltd. holds a 100% equity stake.
 This subsidiary was acquired on April 5, 2014.
 Its main business activities are research and development, marketing, and software sales.
-As of July 31, 2014, this subsidiary had 10 employees on staff. - Metaforic Inc. (San Jose, California, United States) is a subsidiary in which Metaforic Ltd. holds a 100% equity stake.
+The subsidiary has 10 employees on staff. - Metaforic Inc. (San Jose, California, United States) is a subsidiary in which Metaforic Ltd. holds a 100% equity stake.
 Its main business activities are marketing and software sales.
 It does not have any employees on staff.